-Faculty will visit the prosection lab at various frequencies and some faculty will post weekly hours in which they will be in the lab.
-You may also email faculty members with questions or request a meeting to discuss your project during the dissection.
+Faculty will visit the prosection lab at various frequencies, but please consult any faculty who is in the prosection lab at any time.
+You may also email faculty members with questions or to request a meeting to discuss your project during the dissection.